Brooklyn Brickhouse Vintage thrift store in Williamsburg Brooklyn

 109 Boerum Pl & 504 Driggs Ave

-As far as affordable steals, there’s no better place to look than Buffalo Exchange, a popular nationwide second-hand store.
-Buffalo has multiple locations throughout Brooklyn, Manhattan—and even Queens.
+As far as affordable steals for the quality you’re getting, there’s no better place to look than Buffalo Exchange, a popular nationwide second-hand store with great NYC locations.
+Buffalo Exchange has multiple locations throughout Brooklyn, Manhattan—and even Queens.

 This franchise also does a pretty good job at having clothing for every season of the year.
 Whether you need warm cozy sweaters or you’re looking for a nice sun dress; they have it.